sacielo/markdown-cv/index.md

 __Institut d'Astrophisique de Paris, Paris, France__
 - Postdoctoral Researcher  "BLACK Fellow"

-I was granted **large allocation on national Supercomputers** and learned to set up large (several thousands of cores) numerical models, in order to investigate the roles of _Active Galactic Nuclei_ (AGN) on the stability of Galaxies and Galaxy Clusters.
+I was granted **large allocations on national Supercomputers** and learned to set up large (several thousands of cores) numerical models, in order to investigate the roles of _Active Galactic Nuclei_ (AGN) on the stability of Galaxies and Galaxy Clusters.

 ### Student